ziggi24/DnDRand/readme.txt

 TO BE ADDED
 ~~~~~~~~~~~

-- comments to the python script
+- comments to the python script (WIP)
 - random weapon based on class (DONE)
 - random apparel
 - larger pool of names and titles (DONE)